-Belships competitive edge hinges on stakeholders and prospective customers trust in the company’s integrity and ethical behavior.
+Belships competitiveness hinges on stakeholders and prospective customers trust in the company’s integrity and ethical behavior.
 Board members, management and employees will therefore always strive to uphold and develop trust in the company.
 Belships’ values and ethical guidelines are intended to safeguard good corporate ethics.

-The company’s business is shipping, purchase and sale of ships as well as participation in companies with similar objectives.
-The company is listed on the Oslo Stock Exchange and is for time being engaged in dry bulk, product tankers and technical operation of ships.
+The company’s business is operation, purchase and sale of ships as well as participation in companies with similar objectives.
+The company is listed on the Oslo Stock Exchange and is for the time being engaged in dry bulk and technical management of ships.

 Share capital and dividends

-Belships aims to maximize the price for the company’s share through an efficient and profitable management of the company’s resources.
-A competitive yield return is to be obtained through growth in the value of the company’s shares and the payment of dividends that are proportionate to the company’s results and prospects.
-When increasing share capital through the issue of new shares for cash payment, the company’s shareholders have a pre-emptive right of subscription.
+Belships aims to maximize the value for the company’s share through an efficient and profitable management of the company’s resources.
+A competitive return is to be obtained through growth in the value of the company’s shares and the payment of competitive dividends.
+When increasing share capital through the issue of new shares for cash payment, the company’s shareholders have normally a pre-emptive right of subscription.

-The Board of Directors will propose private placements or the issue of shares as consideration in connection with investments only when this will safeguard the long-term interests of existing shareholders.
+The Board will propose private placements or the issue of shares as consideration in connection with investments only when this will safeguard the long-term interests of existing shareholders.

-Equal rights for shareholders and transactions with related parties/ negotiability of shares
+Equal rights for shareholders and transactions with related parties

 The company has only one class of shares and the company’s articles of association contain no limitations on voting rights.
 All shares carry equal rights and can be transferred freely.